DirectoryTree/Bartender/README.md

 }
 ```

-If your application uses a `User` model outside the default `App\Models` namespace, you can set it using the `Bartender` facade:
+If your application uses a `User` model outside the default `App\Models` namespace, you can set it using the `Bartender` facade.

+> If your application uses the default Laravel `User` model in the `App\Models` namespace, skip this step.

 ```php
 // app/Providers/AuthServiceProvider.php